MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-## New Dynamics 365 support center
+## New Dynamics 365 (online) support center

-Admins, use the Help + support experience to see recommended solutions for your issue and, if the issue can't be resolved, contact a Microsoft support representative for Dynamics 365 (online) to get resolution.
+Admins, use the Help + support experience in the [Power platform Admin center](https://docs.microsoft.com/power-platform/admin/admin-guide) to see recommended solutions for your issue and, if the issue can't be resolved, contact a Microsoft support representative for Dynamics 365 (online) to get resolution.

 ### Prerequisites